openshift/enhancements/enhancements/monitoring/monitoring-config.md

 * The Kubernetes API Server validate custom resources based on their API specification, so users get immediate feedback on errors instead of checking the ClusterOperator object and the cluster monitoring operator's logs.
 Custom expression language (CEL) even allows to write complex validation logic, including cross-field tests.
 * Many users expect to interact with operators through a CRD.
 * Custom resources play better with GitOps workflows.
-* We can add [cross]validation rules to CRD fields to avoid misconfigurations
-* End users get a much faster feedback loop.
-No more applying the config and scanning logs if things don't look right.
-The API server will give immediate feedback
 * CRDs supports multiple actors managing the same resource which is a key property for the Observability service of Advanced Cluster Management.

 ### Goals